TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 (3) To cancel a timed shutdown press the [Stop] key.
 To exit the Power Restart Keypad press any of the [black] (non-functional) keys or press [Cfg][ROf] again - make sure [ROf] is pressed after [Cfg] to cancel and no other key..

-The correct way to implement all the different keyboards and layouts is to have a 2-dimensional allowed transition state matrix but with this many interdependent states and interlocks, it will be very time-consuming to design and test.
-A heuristic prioritised and "good enough" for the important cases is therefore a more practical solution.
+The better implementation approach for all the different layouts is to have a 2-dimensional transition state matrix but with this many interdependent states and interlocks, it will be very time-consuming to design and test.
+A heuristically prioritised, and "good enough", allowed transitions, for the important cases is therefore a more practical solution.
 ```
 <p align="left">
 <img src="images/picD.jpg" height="200" />